shivannis/xandr-docs-public/xandr-docs/invest/advertiser-analytics-report.md

 ### Bid types

+> [!NOTE]
-The term "give up" is appended to the bid types below if the valuation for that impression falls below the venue's "give up price".
+> The term "give up" is appended to the bid types below if the valuation for that impression falls below the venue's "give up price".

 | Name | Definition |
 |:-----|:-----------|